 2. Swing-A-Way can openers

 Swing-A-Way has produced the classic manual can opener for decades.
 Though the style hasn’t changed much, manufacturing has moved overseas.

 Older models from the 1960s and 1970s feature all-steel construction, have rubber-coated handles in various colors, and are clearly marked “Made in USA.”

 Buyers love older Swing-A-Ways because they’re built like tanks and will last a lifetime.
 If you need to clear a bit of kitchen clutter, don’t overlook this icon of practical, effective design.

 Rubber-coated handles in bright colors like red, blue and green sell best.
-A vintage Swing-A-Way with royal-blue rubber handles recently brought $24.99 on eBay.
+I’ve seen a vintage Swing-A-Way with royal-blue rubber handles bring $24.99 on eBay.